For Graduate Students, TAs and IAs

 Open to all graduate students, teaching and instructional assistants, microteaching sessions provide the opportunity to practice your teaching skills in front of a small group of peers and receive constructive feedback.
 Participants will each plan and deliver a 10-minute lesson.
 One microteaching session can be used towards the completion of the University Teaching Certificate.
 Participants can register for the sessions in advance at www.wlu.ca/edev.

-Each year, Educational Development offers a non-credit course on university teaching to graduate students.
-We offer two complimentary courses-one for masters students and one for doctoral students.
-Each course is intended to facilitate the development of knowledge and skills critical to teaching in higher education settings.
+Each year, the Centre for Teaching Innovation and Excellence offers a variety non-credit courses to graduate students on university teaching and intercultural development.
+Each course is intended to facilitate the development of knowledge and skills critical to teaching and learning in higher education.